• Protecting Nature. Inspiring Change.

 Krantzkloof Nature Reserve

-Kloof Conservancy donated over R500,000 to Krantzkloof Nature Reserve over the course of this project.
+Kloof Conservancy contributed over R5,000,000 (cash and cost of human resources) to Krantzkloof Nature Reserve over the course of this project.

-This project has ended after more than 20 years.
+This project ended in 2021 after 28 years of constructive co-operation.
 Visit the Krantzkloof Nature Reserve website for information about the Reserve, including opening and closing times and for any reserve related activities or issues.

-You can still visit our local information page about Krantzkloof Nature Reserve for facts about the reserve.
+You can still visit a local information page about Krantzkloof Nature Reserve for facts about the reserve.

 Support

-The Conservancy funded invasive alien eradication programmes and the improvement of facilities such as picnic sites, staff accommodation, and entrances and while also assisting with maintaining the network of trails.
+Over a period of 28 years the Kloof Conservancy funded invasive alien eradication programmes and the improvement of facilities such as picnic sites, staff accommodation, parking area, entrances, signage, a major renovation of the Krantzkloof Conference Centre and also assisted with maintenance the network of trails.

 Kloof Conservancy BioGuide